bggopinath/cherry-blossom-2026-internal-clock/README.md

 We present a two-stage ensemble model for predicting peak cherry blossom bloom dates at five locations (Washington DC, Kyoto, Liestal, Vancouver, and New York City) for the 2026 GMU Cherry Blossom Prediction Competition.
 Stage 1 applies a process-based dormancy-forcing framework grounded in tree phenology: dormancy release is modeled using the Utah Chill Unit (CU) method (Richardson et al., 1974), requiring accumulation of 1,200 CU over the October–March chilling window, after which heat forcing is tracked via hourly Growing Degree Hours (GDH) computed with a triangular-sigmoid response function (effective range 4–36°C).
 Both stages are driven by ERA5 reanalysis data (Open-Meteo archive, 1950–2026) providing over 3.3 million hourly temperature observations across all sites.

 Stage 2 applies a location-specific linear regression model with predictors comprising Feb–Mar mean temperature, January mean temperature, December mean temperature (prior year), and a linear year trend to capture long-term advancement of bloom dates under climate change.
-The Feb–Mar 2026 temperature input is drawn from the ECMWF SEAS5 51-member seasonal ensemble forecast, with a fallback to historical means where the forecast is unavailable or implausible.
+The Feb–Mar 2026 temperature input is drawn from the ECMWF SEAS5 51-member seasonal ensemble forecast, with a fallback to historical means where the forecast is unavailable or implausible (>5°C deviation).
 Predictions from the statistical model are blended with a five-analog-year ensemble — selected by closest January temperature match — using inverse leave-one-out cross-validation (LOOCV) RMSE weighting.
 Vancouver, with only four years of historical bloom data, relies exclusively on the analog method.

 Out-of-sample LOOCV performance is strong for Kyoto (RMSE = 2.83 days, MAE = 2.26 days, n = 75) and Washington DC (RMSE = 4.16 days, MAE = 3.23 days, n = 67), and moderate for Liestal (RMSE = 6.09 days, MAE = 5.09 days, n = 75), consistent with that site's greater interannual bloom variability.
 Final 2026 point predictions and 90% prediction intervals are: Washington DC April 2 (March 24 – April 11), Kyoto April 3 (March 27 – April 10), Liestal April 3 (March 14 – April 23), Vancouver March 30 (March 19 – April 10), and New York City April 6 (March 26 – April 17).
 New York City predictions are derived by applying a four-day phenological offset from Washington DC, reflecting the northward delay in spring warming, with an expanded uncertainty interval.
 All predictions reflect the continued advancement of bloom dates relative to 20th-century baselines, consistent with regional warming trends captured by the year-trend term across all fitted models.